DSLituiev/lab-keras-r/running-docker-containers.md

 ### [SETUP before 5/30] Install conda Python 3.7
 Neuromation needs Python 3.7.
 You may already have Python installed on your laptop, but it is likely an older version of Python (e.g. Python 2 or Python 3.6) since Python 3.7 is quite new.
 So we will install the [conda](https://docs.conda.io/en/latest/) bundle of Python 3.7.
 Conda is a package and environment manager that greatly streamlines installation and management of Python packages.

-To install conda on your laptop, download the Python 3.7 64-bit version from [here](https://docs.conda.io/en/latest/miniconda.html) then follow [these instructions for Mac](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html) or [these instructions for Windows](https://conda.io/projects/conda/en/latest/user-guide/install/windows.html).
+To install conda on your laptop, download the Python 3.7 64-bit version from [here](https://docs.conda.io/en/latest/miniconda.html) -- 64-bit (exe installer) for Windows, 64-bit (.pkg installer) for Mac and do the installation.

 Close your terminal window and open up a new one to allow the new Python installation to load.
+If when you type `conda` you don't get an error, you have succesfully completed this step.

 ### [SETUP before 5/30] Setup virtual environment
 We will now install Neuromation's job scheduling client in a conda virtual environment.
 Virtual environments serve a purpose similar to containers but are less resource consuming.